 LLC Protection for Members' Personal Debt in Oregon

-A charging order is an order issued by a court directing an LLC’s manager to pay to the debtor-owner’s personal creditor any distributions of income or profits that would otherwise be distributed to the debtor-member.
+In many states, the general rule is that an LLC’s money or property cannot be taken by creditors to pay off the personal debts or liabilities of the LLC’s owners.
+Instead, creditors of LLC owners are limited to obtaining a charging order against the LLC.
+A charging order is an order issued by a court directing the LLC to pay to the debtor-owner’s personal creditor any distributions of income or profits that would otherwise be distributed to the debtor-member.
 But if there are no distributions, the creditor gets nothing.
-In most states, creditors with charging orders only obtain the owner-debtor’s “financial rights” and cannot participate in the management of the LLC.
+In most states, creditors with a charging order only obtain the owner-debtor’s “financial rights” and cannot participate in the management of the LLC.
 Thus, the creditor cannot order the LLC to make a distribution subject to its charging order.
-Very frequently, creditors who obtain charging orders end up with nothing.
+Very frequently, creditors who obtain charging orders end up with little or nothing.

-The LLC laws and court decisions in some states make a distinction between multi-member and single-member LLCs ("SMLLCs") and don't limit personal creditors of SMLLC owners to a charging order remedy even if that is the sole remedy provided by law for multi-member LLCs.
-Oregon law makes no distinction with SMLLCs which means that a creditor of a SMLLC should have the same rights as the creditor of a multi-member LLC.
+The LLC laws and court decisions in some states make a distinction between multi-member and single-member LLCs (SMLLCs) and don't limit personal creditors of SMLLC owners to a charging order remedy even if that is the sole remedy provided by law for multi-member LLCs.
+Oregon law makes no distinction between SMLLCs and multi-member LLCs which means that a creditor of an SMLLC should have the same rights as the creditor of a multi-member LLC.
 In Oregon, these rights include a charging order, foreclosure, and possibly forcing a dissolution of the LLC.
-Because there are no co-owners’ interests to protect with a SMLLC, there is even a stronger rationale to allow creditors of a SMLLC to pursue these additional remedies against a SMLLC owner.
+Because there are no co-owners’ interests to protect with a SMLLC, there is even a stronger rationale to allow creditors of an SMLLC these additional remedies against a SMLLC owner.

 Should You Consider Forming Your LLC in Another State?

-You do not have to form your LLC in Oregon even if it is where you live or do business.
-You can form an LLC in any state--for example, even though your business is in Oregon, you could form an LLC in Nevada to own and operate it because it has a more favorable LLC law.
-Doing so will not save you Oregon taxes because your LLC will have to qualify to do business in the state and pay the same taxes as any other LLC.
-However, forming an LLC in a state with a favorable LLC law could provide you with more limited liability than forming it in Oregon.
+All of the foregoing makes Oregon one of the least attractive states in which to form an LLC as far as protection from personal creditors goes.
+However, you do not have to form your LLC in Oregon even if it is the state where you live or do business.
+You can form an LLC in any state—for example, even though your business is in Oregon, you could form an LLC in Nevada or Delaware to own and operate it.
+Doing so will not save you Oregon state taxes because your LLC will have to qualify to do business in Oregon and pay the same taxes as any other LLC.
+Indeed, your costs will increase because you’ll have to pay the fees to form your LLC in the other state plus the fees to register to do business in Oregon.
+However, as a general rule, the formation state’s LLC laws will govern your LLC.
+Thus, forming an LLC in a state with a favorable LLC law could provide you with more limited liability than forming it in Oregon.

-So, should you shop around for a state that provides the most limited liability to LLC owners?
-If your main interest in forming and maintaining an LLC is not running a business, but protection of an asset within the LLC, you may want to form your LLC someplace other than Oregon.
-However, there are other factors you should consider as well, such as how much it costs to form an LLC in the other state.
-Moreover, there is no guarantee that courts will always apply the law of the state where you formed your LLC instead of the less favorable Oregon LLC law.
+So should you shop around for the state that provides the most limited liability to LLC owners?
+If limiting liability is extremely important to you, you may want to form your LLC in a state like Nevada, Delaware, or Wyoming that has very debtor-friendly LLC laws.
+However, there is no guarantee that Oregon courts will always apply the law of the state where you formed your LLC, rather than the less favorable Oregon LLC law.
 This is a complex legal issue with no definitive answer.
 Consult an experienced business lawyer for more information.

 For more information on LLCs and the limited liability protections they offer, see Limited Liability Protection and LLCs: A 50-State Guide.